Product Liability Lawyers Serving Clients in Vallejo and Fairfield

 When a consumer product fails to perform as indicated, and injures you in the process, you have the right to seek compensation.
 To learn more about how the lawyers at Favaro, Lavezzo, Gill, Caretti & Heppell, PC can help, call our law firm at 707-552-3630 or contact us online today.

 Our availability is flexible, and we are happy to schedule appointments outside the normal workday hours at your convenience.
 Members of our staff speak Spanish, and we also offer Tagalog and Ilocano translation services.
-Favaro, Lavezzo, Gill, Caretti & Heppell, PC maintains office locations in Vallejo, Fairfield and St. Helena, California, and represents clients throughout Solano, Contra Costa and Napa Counties.
+Favaro, Lavezzo, Gill, Caretti & Heppell, PC maintains office locations in Vallejo and Fairfield, California, and represents clients throughout Solano, Contra Costa and Napa Counties.